Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Ripley, at least, gets the respect she deserves.
 Yet again playing a central role, Ripley sacrifices herself in the climax of the film to prevent the alien embryo inside of her (long story) from emerging and wreaking further havoc.

 Thankfully, Fox Studios realized the effect Ripley's departure would have on the series.
 Thus, in the fourth movie, Alien: Resurrection, a clone of her once again helped defend mankind against the brutal creatures.
 Still, no amount of clones can change that the original Ripley is gone for good.

 3. Alice Hardy

 Survived: Friday the Thirteenth

 Camp counselor Alice Hardy struggles to survive as her friends are brutally murdered one-by-one in slasher film Friday the Thirteenth.
 Eventually escaping the killer (who isn't Jason Voorhees, as is commonly believed), Alice receives one last scare but successfully flees the camp.

 Only To Die In: Friday the 13th Part 2

-Well done Alice, as long as Jason never actually shows up, you should be - oh.
+Well done Alice, as long as Jason never actually shows up, you should be—oh.
 Yikes.
-Alice unfortunately gets the ax at the very beginning of the sequel, immediately finishing the only survivor from the first film.
+Alice—the only survivor of the first film—unfortunately gets the ax at the very beginning of the sequel.
 Admittedly, her being targeted makes sense, but losing the one person who initially conquered Camp Crystal Lake makes the ending of the original all the bleaker.